Chandler Senior Pictures for Guys

 At one point Cooper accidentally slipped out of his collar and Matthew and his mom Holly had to chase him down!
 While originally this was an outtake, it ended up being a keeper!
 And then once we got Cooper surrounded, I was able to catch this adorable playful image of him before we got his collar on him again.

 Moments later, Cooper sat just long enough to get the perfect portrait of his sweet face and he looks completely innocent.
 It definitely is NOT his fault that collar slipped off, right?
+If you have a furry friend, make sure you read these tips for bringing your dog to your photo shoot, just to be sure everything goes smoothly.

 This is oh so important!
 LISTEN to him!!!
 I’m not sure I’ve ever had a guy with as many of his own ideas!
 Matthew included lots of his favorite t-shirts as well as a couple of nice shirts and ties.
 One of the things he mentioned was a specific headshot that a friend of his had done in France.
 As he tried explaining it to me, he told me that it was cropped in close, monochromatic, and it looked like he was in deep thought.
 He couldn’t find the picture though, so he sent me this: